 Cimbrian is a language of Germanic origin spoken by more than 2,000 people in Northern Italy.
 It is related to Bavarian and refers to any of several local Upper German varieties spoken in the region, with the speakers of the language referred to as Zimbern.

 Cornish is a Southwestern Brittonic language that forms part of the Celtic language family.
 It became an extinct language in Cornwall at the end of the 18th century and underwent a revival in the 20th century.

 - I love you:

 (said by a male)

-Corsican is a Romance language from the Italo-Dalmatian family that is spoken predominantly on the Mediterranean island of Corsica.
+Corsican is a Romance language from the Italo-Dalmatian family that is spoken predominantly on the Mediterranean island of Corsica, one of the best islands to visit.
 Corsican is closely related to Tuscan and to the Florentine-based Italian.

 Say I love you in Croatian:

 Croatian or Hrvatski is a South Slavic language spoken mainly in Croatia, Bosnia and Herzegovina, some parts of Serbia, and the neighbouring countries by about 5.5 million people.

 - Love: láska or milovat

 - I love you: Miluji tě